dokabi-recon67/cipherstation/README.md

 ### Message Relay Station: Secure Encrypted Dead Drop

-The CipherStation Message Relay Station acts as a secure, privacy-first "dead drop" for encrypted messages.
-Users can anonymously drop encrypted messages into the station, each assigned a unique ticket number.
-Recipients can later retrieve the message using the ticket, without any user accounts, metadata, or plaintext ever being stored.
-Only encrypted previews are visible to others, ensuring that the content remains confidential and tamper-resistant.
-This system is ideal for secure, one-way communication, time-delayed message delivery, or sharing sensitive information without exposing sender or recipient identities.
-The relay station is designed for privacy, simplicity, and security—making it a practical tool for journalists, researchers, or anyone needing a digital dead drop for encrypted data.
+The CipherStation Message Relay Station features a comprehensive 6-step workflow for secure message relay.
+Users encode messages with classical ciphers, encrypt with modern algorithms, and upload to the station for ticket-based retrieval.
+The system includes a rotating public message board showing available messages (without content leaks), automatic 24-hour message deletion, and 100,000 message capacity.
+Recipients can browse the public board or enter specific ticket numbers to retrieve encrypted messages.
+This creates a realistic "dead drop" experience where messages are visible on a public board, but only those with the ticket number and decryption details can access the content.
+The system is designed for privacy, education, and security—perfect for learning cryptography concepts while maintaining practical security standards.

 ### 🎯 Classical Cipher Analysis
 - **Caesar Cipher**: Shift-based encryption with brute force analysis